D2nlpimlpd/BoyueSQL/README.md

-# CoordSQL / BoyueSQL
+# BoyueSQL

 Enterprise natural-language-to-SQL backend for large Oracle schemas, powered by a customized RagAnything/LightRAG schema knowledge graph and a local `qwen3-vl:8b` model.

-CoordSQL, named BoyueSQL in the current paper draft, targets production enterprise databases where the schema is large, domain terminology is highly specialized, and generated SQL must obey deployment-specific dialect rules.
+BoyueSQL targets production
+enterprise databases where the schema is large, domain terminology is highly specialized, and generated SQL must obey deployment-specific dialect rules.
 The current backend is designed for an Oracle 11g health-examination database with